dphfox/wolf/docs/00-design/06-operations.md

 (0 <= 5 < 21) or (20 >= 5 > -1)
 ```

 The table below shows these *operators* and how they relate to each other.
-To
-explain a few columns:
+Higher

-- **Priority** - Higher priority operators are evaluated before lower priority
+priority operators are evaluated before lower priority operators in an
-operators in an expression.
+expression.
-- **Extendable** - Whether multiple of the same operator can appear in a row.

 Other non-operators are also included to complete the comparison.